 Meeting Traffic Situation

-1. Avoid meeting traffic where possible.
+3. Avoid meeting traffic situation where possible.
 Stop and assess if the road is wide enough.

-4. Check interior mirror and door mirror when you are convinced the road is wide enough
+4. Check left door mirror then right door mirror and right blind spot when you are convinced the road is wide enough, before moving off

 7. It is better to make an Undue Hesitation fault than to commit Clearance fault, as poor Clearance fault is considered more serious.